 NASA EPSCOR FACULTY RESEARCH GRANTS

-- Faculty Grant proposals may be submitted by faculty members at the University of Wyoming.
+- Proposals may be submitted by faculty members at the University of Wyoming

-- Faculty must hold the rank of assistant professor, associate professor, professor, research associate, or equivalent (adjunct faculty members and post docs are not eligible).
+- Faculty must hold the rank of assistant professor, associate professor, professor, research associate, or equivalent (sorry, adjunct faculty members and post docs are not eligible)